court's issued an injunction restraining a mother from approaching the child's school

 - Frequently attended at the child’s school and interrupted the child’s lessons;

 - On numerous occasions, attended at the child’s school to replace the lunch provided by the father with one provided by the mother; and

 - Took the child to a different school in a different school uniform.

-Despite requests and correspondence from both the father and the school, the mother persisted in such activities, stating that she would continue to attend at the child’s school whenever she wished.
-She told the Court that she kept the child home from school and/ or picked her up early on other days because she wanted to spend more time with the child.
+Despite requests and correspondence from both the father and the school, the mother persisted in such activities, stating that she would continue to attend the child’s school whenever she wished.
+She told the Court that she kept the child home from school and picked her up early on other days because she wanted to spend more time with the child.

-In making a parenting Order, the Court’s primary consideration must be a child’s best interests.
-In this case, the Court shared the concerns of the father and the school about the impact of the mother’s behaviour on the child and her schooling.
-In order to redress that negative impact, Justice Rees amended the April 2011 parenting orders such that the child would not spend overnight time with the mother immediately before a school day.
-That is, the mother’s time with the child was reduced to every second weekend from after school Friday until 7pm Sunday and every alternate Thursday from after school until 7pm.
-Furthermore, the Court issued an injunction restraining the mother from approaching, attending at and/ or removing the child from her school.
+To redress that negative impact, Justice Rees amended the April 2011 parenting orders such that the child would not spend overnight time with the mother immediately before a school day.
+That is, the mother’s time with the child was reduced to every second weekend from after school Friday until 7 pm Sunday and every alternate Thursday from after school until 7 pm.
+Furthermore, the Court issued an injunction restraining the mother from approaching, attending at and removing the child from her school.

-While that facts of this case are possibly extreme, it is nevertheless a useful reminder to separated parents that the Court’s primary consideration is the child’s best interests, not a parent’s wishes, and sometimes the child’s best interests can result in the child spending less time with one of his or her parents.
-It is crucial for parents’ post-separation actions to be as child -, not self, focused as possible.
+While that fact of this case is possibly extreme, it is nevertheless a useful reminder to separated parents that the Court’s primary consideration is the child’s best interests, not a parent’s wishes, and sometimes the child’s best interests can result in the child spending less time with one of his or her parents.
+It is crucial for parents’ post-separation actions to be a child -, not self, focused as possible.